nathan-pham/stateful-components/README.md

 # Stateful Components
-Easily create extendable components with React-like syntax.
+Fuse web components with component syntax.

 ## Usage
 Once you write a component class and pass it into the `define` function, you can use your new web component in standard HTML.